MakeSchool/MultipeerConnectivityCpp/README.md

 /**
- *  Sends the data in the specified address in memory with a given length over the network to the connected peers */ void sendData(const void* data, unsigned long length);
+ *  Sends the data in the specified address in memory with a given length over the network to the connected peers
+ *  Mode options include reliable (probably, but not guaranteed to be TCP) and unreliable (probably but not guaranteed to be UDP)
+ */
+void sendData(const void* data, unsigned long length);